A vRealize Orchestrator endpoint is required to create vRealize Automation endpoints and to capture content.

 - Press TEST CONNECTION to test the connection to the content endpoint.

 If the connection test fails, verify that the information you entered for the content endpoint is correct and try again.

 - Select vRO Package.

 The vRealize Orchestrator package can be captured from an endpoint and is associated with the content endpoint.
-Selection of a vRO package is a post deployment capability that imports the package once any other can has been deployed allowing localized or regional settings to be maintained.
+Mark the version as Production ready.
+Selection of a vRO package is a post deployment capability that imports the package once any other content has been deployed allowing maintained localized or regional settings.

 - Select the appropriate policies for the content endpoint, and click Next.

 Policy Description Mark as a source content endpoint to capture content Allows you to capture content from this endpoint and mark them as a source content.
 Allow Unit tests to run on this content endpoint Allows content to be tested on this endpoint and acts as a unit test server where vRealize Orchestrator workflows test content is placed.
 Mark as Production content endpoint Allows you to deploy content to production.
 Source Control Enabled Allows you to enable if you plan to check in or check out content to or from the vRO endpoint.
 Enabling source control is a best practice when working with multiple users or vRealize Orchestrator Endpoints in which the same content is worked on.
 This policy prevents non source-controlled versions be deployed to this endpoint, so that all git commit codes are maintained against this server.

 - Verify that the content endpoint details are correct, and click Submit.